How Perfectionism Relates to Anxiety – And How to Manage It

-How to deal with Perfectionism & Anxiety?
+How to overcome Perfectionism & Anxiety

-Because perfectionism is intricately linked with our attachment style, how we learned to relate to our caregivers in our early years, and – as a result – how we regulate and relate with ourselves via the autonomic nervous system.
+Because perfectionism is intricately linked with our attachment style, how we learned to relate to our caregivers in our early years, and, as a result – how we regulate and relate with ourselves via the autonomic nervous system.

 The surprising relationship between Perfectionism, Anxiety and Attachment

 A core component of secure attachment is feeling like we are a source of delight for our parents; before we learn how to speak, one of the five elements that must exist to encourage safe bonding is the expression of delight on their part.

 There’s often a mismatch between the child’s needs of being “delighted in” and what the parent can provide.
 The parent may be emotionally absent or simply doing the best they can.
 They often struggle with their own attachment issues in what we may see as an emotional wound that passes on from one generation to another.

-The origin of perfectionism and anxiety
+The origin of Perfectionism and Anxiety

 And so the child comes up with a clever solution to regulate themselves and to fulfill their need, going to great lengths to conform to what they think the parent wants.
 They monitor themselves very carefully and create impossibly high standards they hold themselves to.

-This deeply embedded idea that if you’re good enough you’ll finally earn the respect and love you desire is developed before we learn language, in a pre-verbal developmental stage, so you don’t have words to express it, it resides in your subconscious mind, and it’s tough to become fully aware of.
+This deeply embedded idea that if you’re good enough, you’ll finally earn the respect and love you desire, is developed before we learn language, in a pre-verbal developmental stage, so you don’t have words to express it.
+It resides in your subconscious mind, and it’s tough to become fully aware of.

-How to address the root cause of perfectionism and anxiety
+How to address the root cause of Perfectionism and Anxiety

 We need to go to the root of our wound and address that deeply human need to feel that we’re a delight to the people we rely on for attachment.
 That we are loved just for being ourselves, not for the things we do or achieve.
-That is the fundamental shift that needs to happen for us to solve our perfectionist tendencies, our overachieving nature at a core, foundational level.
+That is the fundamental shift that needs to happen for us to solve our perfectionist tendencies, and our overachieving nature at a core, foundational level.